Niryo/controllerim/README.md

 A state management library for react

 ## Why
 * **Zero boilerplate:** Controllers are just plain javascript classes.
-All you need to do to make your views react to changes in the conrollers is just to wrap them with observer and you are good to go.
+All you need to do in order to make your views react to changes in the controllers, is just to wrap them with `observer` and you are good to go.

-* **Never use a singleton again.** If you ever used Redux, you probably knows what happens when you forgot to clean your stores when a component is no longer visible in the screen- the next time it becomes visible, it fetch some old state data from the store and bad things happens. `Controllers` lifecycle is binded to the component lifecycle, so you get a fresh controller out of the box whenever a component enters the screen.
+* **Never use a singleton again.** If you ever used Redux, you probably knows what happens when you forget to clean your stores when a component leave the screen- the next time it enters the screen, it fetch some old state related data from the store and bad things happens. `Controllers` lifecycle is binded to the component lifecycle, so you get a fresh controller out of the box whenever a component enters the screen.

-* **Multiple instance support:** Each component holds a clean instance of it's Controller, so you can instanciate has many insctances of your component has you want.(see example project).
+* **Multiple instance support:** Each component holds an instance of it's Controller (no singletons!), so you can instanciate has many insctances of your component has you want.(see example project).

 * **Better encapsulation**: A component can fetch data only from it's direct controller and it's parent controllers.
 You cannot feth data from sibling component's Controllers.
 If you need some piece of data to be visible for two sibling components, it means that this data should sit within their first common parent.
 If you need a piece of data to be visible to all other component, put it in your AppController.